Graylog2/documentation/pages/getting_started/web_console.rst

 .. image:: /images/gs/first_login.png

 You can dismiss the Guide, and just follow all steps in this section to get started with Graylog.
-After that the following screen will be present to you.